-Keels, in her report on the Management of Dental Trauma in a Primary Care Setting, noted that 30% of children had experienced dental injury by the age of 14.
+If your child plays sports, consider keeping dental emergencies at bay by using a mouthguard.
+In the Management of Dental Trauma in a Primary Care Setting, the study noted that 30% of children had experienced dental injury by 14.
 She notes that the injured child goes to a physician or pediatrician instead of a dentist because few emergency departments have a dentist on-call.
 Without the right measures in place, this may complicate the healing process, as the injured tooth usually has a limited time frame for survival.

-It’s for this reason that most pediatricians and pediatric dentists may prescribe preventive measures to lessen this risk, mainly if the child is active in sports.
+For this reason, most pediatricians and pediatric dentists may prescribe preventive measures to lessen this risk, mainly if the child is active in sports.
 How, then, can you prevent dental trauma during sporting events?

 Know the risks each sport has

 When it comes to preventive measures, usually the best course of action is to assume that there will be risk involved.
 However, not all games carry the same susceptibility.
-A chess player, for instance, might be less likely to sustain dental trauma than an American football player typically does.
+For instance, a chess player might be less likely to sustain dental trauma than an American football player typically does.

 Assessing the risk involved with your child’s sport, then, can not only help you plan the needed preventive measures accordingly.
 It also prevents you from making unnecessary purchases.
-Putting preventive measures in place before your child engages in a sport can cut down their injury risk and the succeeding treatment cost.
+Putting preventive measures in place before your child engages in a sport can cut down their injury risk and succeed in treatment costs.
 But buying a helmet when your child only needs a mouthguard might put an extraneous strain on your finances.

 When evaluating the risk factor, it’s always best to consult a professional before your child engages in a particular sport.
 For dental issues, you might want to ask your child’s pediatric dentist.